vmware-tanzu/tanzu-cli/README.md

 Details about how to get started with development for this project can be found in the [Development Guide](docs/dev/README.md).

+## Testing

+Unit and Integration tests implementation is part of CLI Core development.
+CLI core does have end-to-end test case implementation.
+More details found in the [End-to-End framework and test case implementation](test/e2e/README.md).
+Plugin developers can use End-to-End framework to implement end-to-end tests to their plugin functionality on CLI Core installed environment.

 ## Contributing

 Thanks for taking the time to join our community and start contributing!
 We